Earth & Space Science

 “My Very Educated Mother Just Served Us Nachos.”

 The planets are divided into two groups.
 The inner planets are small, dense and rocky, and include Mercury, Venus, Earth and Mars.
+These four planets are also called the terrestrial planets since they have a solid planetary surfaces.

 - Mercury: The smallest of the terrestrial planets and the closest to the sun.
 It is dense, with a very large iron core, and geologically quiet.
 It takes on 88 Earth days for Mercury to complete one revolution around the sun, making it the fastest-moving planet.